Friday 8th October 2021 at 8:00pm

 St. Paul's Parish Church, Wooburn, HP10 0PW

-Hailing from Kenya, Braimah Kanneh-Mason is an exciting and versatile young violinist.
-Currently in the class of Jack Liebeck, Braimah is a scholarship student at the Royal Academy of Music where he is winner of the Harold Craxton Prize, the John McAslan Prize and the Dame Ruth Railton Chamber Music Prize.
+Braimah studied as a scholarship student at the Royal Academy of Music with Jack Liebeck and Mateja Marinkovic where he was awarded the Harold Craxton Prize, the John McAslan Prize and the Dame Ruth Railton Chamber Music Prize.

-Braimah currently performs on a Jean Baptiste Vuillame, kindly lent to him by the Beare’s International Violin Society.
+Braimah currently performs on a Jean Baptiste Vuillaume, kindly lent to him by the Beare’s International Violin Society.

 Young pianist, Alim Beisembayev was born in Kazakhstan in 1998 and began playing the piano at the age of 5.
 He moved to study at the Central Music School in Moscow in September 2008.
 Later that year, he won the televised, international competition “Nutcracker”.
 This led to wide exposure around Russia from a young age.

 By the age of 12, Alim had played piano with numerous orchestras and conductors and after two years in Moscow, Alim moved to pursue his studies at the Purcell School for Young Musicians where he was taught by Tessa Nicholson.

 In addition to his already wide performing experience, Alim won several prizes during his time at the Purcell School including the 1st prize at the Junior Cliburn International Competition in the US.
 In February 2016, Alim was invited to speak and perform on BBC Radio 3’s “In Tune” for promotion of his concerto piano performance at the Royal Festival Hall with the Purcell School Symphony Orchestra.